TDCJ Windham School District: An Ongoing Success Story - Reprinted from the Paducah Post

 When you talk about schools in our area you usually talk about Paducah ISD, Guthrie CSD, and then of course there is Matador, Crowell, Childress ISD, just numerous schools we are all acquainted with and that each year, through sports, we come in contact with.
 Well, there is another school in our area, one that gets little attention, but one that is very important, one that serves a very distinct class of students.

 It's the Windham School District.
 Never heard of it?
 Well, that's quite possible.
 But believe it or not it is a very large and very real school district right here in Texas and, you could really say, in our community.

-Windham School district (WSD) provides appropriate educational programs to meet the needs of the eligible offender population (that means the students are incarcerated, or prisoners, in the TDCJ system) thus reducing recidivism by assisting offenders in becoming productive members of society.
+Windham School district (WSD) provides appropriate educational programs to meet the needs of the eligible resident population (that means the students are incarcerated, or prisoners, in the TDCJ system) thus reducing recidivism by assisting residents in becoming productive members of society.
 Studies show that education and employment reduce recidivism and save tax dollars (remember that sentence!)
-Many of the offenders in the Texas Departments of Criminal Justice can acquire the educational background and basic skills necessary for attaining employment upon release.
+Many of the residents in the Texas Departments of Criminal Justice can acquire the educational background and basic skills necessary for attaining employment upon release.
 The typical Windham student functions at the sixth grade level.

-WSD academic and career and technical programs are designed to provide offenders with the skills they need to obtain employment upon release.
-Windham provides a variety of academic classes and Career and Technical Education to offenders incarcerated in the TDCJ, along with behavioral change programs.
+WSD academic and career and technical programs are designed to provide residents with the skills they need to obtain employment upon release.
+Windham provides a variety of academic classes and Career and Technical Education to residents incarcerated in the TDCJ, along with behavioral change programs.